SuperOfficeDocs/superoffice-docs/docs/ns-web-services/soundx.md

 # Soundex comes to NetServer

 As you may or may not know, we have a "sounds-like" algorithm in the SuperOffice products.
-It's our adaptation of a fairly well-known algorithm called *Metaphone* [1], which takes a string of arbitrary length and returns a transformed version of a fixed, shorter length.
-The transformation is such that strings that sound similar (are phonetically aproximatly equal) will result in identical transformed strings.
+It's our adaptation of a fairly well-known algorithm called [Metaphone][1], which takes a string of arbitrary length and returns a transformed version of a fixed, shorter length.
+The transformation is such that strings that sound similar (are phonetically approximately equal) will result in identical transformed strings.

 We apply this algorithm to contact.name, project.name and selection.name, and store the resulting string in the soundEx field in each of those tables.
 The application is done transparently by both NetServer and the C++ code, so unless you're messing with our database on your own, it should be up to date.